Binary Compatibility of Scala Releases

 Concretely

-• the scala.reflect.internal and scala.reflect.io packages, as scala-reflect is still experimental, and
+• the scala.reflect.internal and scala.reflect.io packages, as scala-reflect is experimental, and

 • the scala.runtime package, which contains classes used by generated code at runtime.